jhidding/aoc2021/lit/day19.md

                     , j `Map.notMember` m ]
 ```

 That was the hard bit.
-This code runs in about 15 seconds on my laptop.
+This code runs in about a second on my laptop.

 ``` {.haskell #solution-day19}
 mergeScans :: Vector Scan -> Map Int Affine -> Set Pt